glebm/i18n-tasks/README.md

 i18n-tasks finds and manages missing and unused translations in your application.

-The basic approach to i18n key management in frameworks such as Rails is far from perfect.
+The default approach to locale data management with gems such as [i18n][i18n-gem] is flawed.
 If you use a key that does not exist, this will only blow up at runtime.
-Keys left over from removed code accumulate in the resource files, introducing unnecessary overhead on the translators.
+Keys left over from removed code accumulate in the resource files and introduce unnecessary overhead on the translators.
 Translation files can quickly turn to disarray.

 i18n-tasks improves this by using static analysis.
 It scans calls such as `I18n.t('some.key')` and provides reports on key usage, missing, and unused keys.
 It can also can pre-fill missing keys, including from Google Translate, and it can remove unused keys as well.